Rachel Goodrich

-Rachel Goodrich is an American musician from Miami, Florida.
+Rachel Beth Goodrich is an American musician from Miami, Florida.
 Her music has been described as an "eclectic blend of vaudeville-inspired indie pop, swing-jazz and country-folk."

 Her first album, Tinker Toys, was self-released in 2008 to which the New York Times dubbed her as a "queen of the Miami indie rock scene".

 The second, self-titled album was produced by Grammy-nominated music producer Greg Wells.

 Goodrich's song, "Light Bulb", was featured in an episode of the TV series Weeds, and the song also features in a Crayola commercial advertisement.
 A remix of the song was made by Awesome New Republic and used on the BT Infinity – "Light Streams" advert.

 The songs, "Light Bulb", "Piggy Bank" & "Ukulele Water" were featured in the MTV show My Life As Liz.